 To do this, operations must provide data on proper feed gradation, desired output gradation, tonnage requirements and, most importantly, the material type.
-In addition, knowing the precise composition, compressive strength (maximum force that material can withstand before breaking) and chemical properties of the stone is a huge factor in determining how much work a cone crusher needs to do.
+In addition, knowing the precise composition, compressive strength (maximum force that material can withstand before breaking) and chemical properties of the stone is a huge factor in determining how much work a crusher needs to do.

 "Many operations try to do too much with one machine, pushing it beyond its design limitations, causing excessive component stress and wear and the potential of serious damage," Schultz says.

 In most cases, cone crushers provide reduction ratios (the ratio of the feed size to the crusher vs. the size of the crusher discharge) of 4-to-1 up to 6-to-1.
 "The reduction ratio design limitations and the rated capacity (tons per hour) of the cone crusher are the most important factors to consider when designing a crushing circuit - and determining how much that crusher can safely do," Schultz says.

-"Whether it's minimizing fines or maximizing fines, or trying to create the highest yield of a particular product, there are chamber and liner configurations designed specifically to meet the desired product yield," says Schultz.
+"Whether it's minimizing fines or maximizing fines, or trying to create the highest yield of a particular product, there are crushing chamber and liner configurations designed specifically to meet the desired product yield," says Schultz.

-Designing the right circuitry
+Designing the right circuitry to maximize crusher efficiency

 Having adequate screening capacity downstream of the crushing circuit is another key factor.
 In a closed-circuit setup, material that is not properly sized is recirculated back to the crusher for further reduction.